Have you or a loved one become injured after using a defective product? You may be eligible for compensation on the basis of product liability.

 In filing a negligence claim, the injured party must demonstrate:

-- the defendant had a duty to sell a safe product that was free of dangerous or unknown risks
+- the defendant had a duty to sell a product that was free of unreasonable danger or unknown risks

 - the defendant’s negligence was the primary cause of the plaintiff’s sustained injury

 - the plaintiff did in fact suffer an injury